OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-22.md

 Do not sow your vineyard with two kinds of seed, or the whole yield, both the crop you plant and the fruit of the vineyard, will be defiled.

 ## Deuteronomy 22:10
-Do not plough with an ox and a donkey yoked together.
+Avoid ploughing with an ox and a donkey harnessed together.

 ## Deuteronomy 22:11
 Do not wear clothes made of wool and linen woven together.

 ## Deuteronomy 22:12
-Make tassels on the four corners of the cloak you wear.
+Attach tassels to the four corners of the cloak you wear.

 ## Deuteronomy 22:13
 If a man takes a wife and, after being with her, turns against her